 In regard to the menstrual cycle, Vata needs special attention.
 Vata is the natural force that governs movement.
 For the monthly cycle to be comfortable, healthy and even beneficial, Vata must be in balance.
 Then there can be a smooth downward flow.
 Avoiding over-stimulation is always helpful to soothe and balance Vata, which is why there's an emphasis on rest.

-Vata is also soothed by a regular schedule, such as going to bed before 10 p.m. and eating your meals at about the same times each day.
-Ideal foods for balancing Vata are warm, liquid dishes with a smooth texture, such as soups and vegetable purees.
+Vata is also soothed by a regular schedule, such as going to bed before 10:00 p.m. and eating your meals at about the same times each day.
+Ideal foods for balancing Vata are warm, liquid dishes with a smooth texture, such as soups and vegetable purées.
 Conversely, it's important to avoid raw or cold food or anything with a rough texture.

 In addition to these guidelines, ayurveda also identifies natural herbs that help smooth out the monthly cycle.
 These herbs are combined and prepared in a meticulous formula named Smooth Cycle.
-This herbal formula helps aid digestion and removes toxins throughout the month so that the body has less work to do during the time of menstruation.
-This formula also promotes hormonal and emotional balance, while nourishing the uterus and genito-urinary tract.
+This herbal formula aids digestion and removes toxins throughout the month so that the body has less work to do during the time of menstruation.
+This formula also promotes hormonal and emotional balance, while nourishing the uterus and genitourinary tract.
 Plus, it balances coagulation to aid normal blood flow.

 For a Smoother Cycle

 Beyond the general recommendations for the menstrual cycle, ayurveda helps with physical and emotional discomfort.

 Sally Robinson, a mother and registered nurse who most recently has been working as a holistic health professional, knows that extreme discomfort well.
 In the days preceding her period she went through serious mood swings: depression, irritability, anger and anxiety.